keptn-sandbox/jira-service/README.md

 # JIRA Service

-Use this branch for Keptn `0.8.1` only.
+Important: Find the branch matching your Keptn version and install from there. `master` should be considered unstable.

 This service creates JIRA issues when Keptn performs a quality gate evaluation or a problem is raised.